platipy/platipy/animations.rst

 Animations Tutorial
 ===================

-Animations are a useful feature for making Sprites move and change over time.
+Animations are a useful feature for making Sprites move and change.
 They work by `interpolating <http://simple.wikipedia.org/wiki/Interpolation>`_ a property over time.
 When you interpolate, you mathematically calculate changes from an initial value to a final value.
 As an example, here is a simple game where a sprite moves horizontally across the room using an Animation over the ``x`` attribute for 1.5 seconds.